blacktop/ipsw/README.md

    • Decompressing Kernelcache
 ```

-Notice that the `kernelcache` was extracted from the IPSW and decompressed :smiling_imp:
+Notice that the `kernelcache` was extracted from the `ipsw` and decompressed :smiling_imp:

 ```bash
 $ file kernelcache.release.iphone11.decompressed